-Steven also has two new picture books being released next year: "The Crayon Man", (non-fiction) published by Houghton Mifflin Harcourt -written by Natascha Biebow & illustrated by Steven Salerno, the true story of Edwin Binney, inventor of Crayola Crayons.
-And, "Wild Horse Annie -Friend of Mustangs," (non-fiction) published by Farrar Straus Giroux -written by Tracey Fern & illustrated by Steven Salerno, the true story of Velma Bronn, horse lover and activist who helped create Federal laws protecting wild horses on public land.
+Steven had 2 new picture books released in 2019: "The Crayon Man", (non-fiction) published by Houghton Mifflin Harcourt -written by Natascha Biebow & illustrated by Steven Salerno, the true story of Edwin Binney, inventor of Crayola Crayons.
+And, "Wild Horse Annie -Friend of Mustangs," (non-fiction) published by Farrar Straus Giroux -written by Tracey Fern & illustrated by Steven Salerno, the true story of Velma Bronn Johnston, horse lover and activist who helped create Federal laws protecting wild horses on public lands.

 Steven also has had a lifelong interest in the game of golf, and creates striking golf art images.
 His limited edition golf art prints are in private collections in The United States and Europe.
 Some of his golf art images can be seen in the golf portfolio section on his web site.
 Contact Steven via email about purchasing a signed golf art print.